 The Trustees (also known as Conservators) are representatives of local Parishes and Boroughs and the Landowner.
 They are responsible for the overall management and conservation of Cleeve Common.
 The Trust is a Registered Charity and Trustees are not paid for their work.

 The Clerk to the Trustees is, in effect, the Trust's chief executive officer.
 He represents the Trust in dealing with all official matters relating to management of the Common, handles the finances and administration and is the main channel for liaison with both official bodies and members of the public.

 The Conservation Officer monitors and records plant and wildlife, plans livestock and habitat management, seeks funding to support conservation work and provides information to official bodies, local interest groups and members of the public.

-The Education & Access Officer provides formal and informal education to both young and old visitors to the Common through a programme of events, manages our social media activities and engages with a wide variety of users of the Common.
+The Community Engagement Officer provides formal and informal education to both young and old visitors to the Common through a programme of events, manages our social media activities and engages with a wide variety of users of the Common.